 El Péndulo is a unique bookshop/café which the owners call a Cafebreria (Bookafé?) where you can enjoy the best coffee with the best books!
 The sofas are among the most comfortable in the world.
 Wherever you’re from, if you like books, you’ll find yourself right at home.

 Cook & Book is definitely one of those places in the world that justify existence.
 It’s huge, it’s awesome and it’s really, really random.
 You’ll find eight different sections, each of them with an eating section.
 From flying books, a glass caravan or an almost life-size car, I think it’s fair to say that the decor is way out of the box.

 Another Country is an English language bookshop in Berlin that sells used books.
 It doesn’t work as every other bookshop, though: you buy the book, but if you return it after finishing, you get your money back!
 And considering most books are priced at under €1.50, all the great books that you want will fit a students’ budget!

 Thanks for reading this post!

 What other cool bookshops have you found around the world?
 Let us know in the comments.
-And remember: if you need student accommodation, you’ll find the student home you’re looking for on Uniplaces.
+And remember: if you need a new place to live in London, you’ll find the perfect flat you’re looking for on Uniplaces.